syed-zeeshan-zaidi/businesscart.ai/PRD.md

 *   User login and session management.
 *   Product catalog view, filtered by the user's associated companies.
+*   Add products to the shopping cart.
+*   View the shopping cart for each associated company.
 *   A consistent user interface with a teal color theme that matches the web portal.

 ### 11.2.
 Key Components

 *   **`MainActivity.kt`**: The main screen for the product catalog.
+*   **`CartActivity.kt`**: Displays the user's shopping cart.
 *   **`LoginActivity.kt`**: Handles user authentication.
 *   **`DataModels.kt`**: Defines the data structures for the application.